 After a couple of dark years the park rebounded, refinanced and eventually reopened, managing to stay in business until 1998, but by then the crowds had thinned to a trickle.
 Frontier Town shut down for good, with the property eventually taken over by the county for unpaid taxes.

 Since then it has sat dormant, overgrown and rotting under the burden of almost 20 years of decline and neglect.
-Recently there has been talk about removing the buildings and fencing off the land for health and safety reasons (with old buildings falling apart like this, there is always the question of asbestos and other hazardous materials).
+Recently the state has been removing the buildings and fencing off the land for health and safety reasons (with old buildings falling apart like this, there is always the question of asbestos and other hazardous materials).
 Or, if the county can find a buyer, simply selling the property with hopes of redevelopment.
-Any solution – other than the status quo – could mark the end of the end for Frontier Town.
+Any solution–other than the status quo–could mark the end of the end for Frontier Town.